Nemanja Vidic stresses need to beef up Michael Carrick’s Manchester United squad

 Sign up now: Get the biggest sports news in your inbox

-- Michael Carrick was appointed Manchester United head coach on May 22 after successfully guiding them back to Champions League football.
+- Michael Carrick was appointed permanent manager of Manchester United on May 22 after successfully guiding them back to Champions League football.
 Former teammate Nemanja Vidic praised his understanding of the club.

-- Vidic supported the Premier League NEXTGEN Coach programme in Singapore, emphasising investing in grassroots football for long-term youth development.
+- Vidic supported the Premier League NEXTGEN Coach programme in Singapore, highlighting the importance of investment in grassroots football for long-term youth development.

 AI generated

-SINGAPORE – Playing alongside Michael Carrick for eight years at Manchester United, Nemanja Vidic had little doubt his former teammate was destined for management.
+SINGAPORE – Playing alongside Michael Carrick for eight seasons at Manchester United, Nemanja Vidic had little doubt his former teammate was destined for management.

-Even as a player, Carrick’s understanding of the game stood out and the fact that he was already working on his coaching badges then offered an early sign of where he saw his future.
+Even as a player, Carrick’s understanding of the game stood out and as he was already working on his coaching badges then, it offered an early sign of where he saw his future.

-What no one could have predicted was that Carrick would be in the Old Trafford hot seat one day.
+What no one could have predicted was that he would be in the Old Trafford hot seat one day.

-In a full circle moment, two decades after he first arrived at the club, Carrick was appointed as Manchester United head coach on May 22 following a successful interim spell, a decision Vidic believes is the right move.
+In a full-circle moment, two decades after he first arrived at the club, Carrick was appointed as Manchester United permanent manager on May 22 following a successful interim spell, a decision Vidic believes is the right move.

 He told The Straits Times: “I’m happy that they’ve picked Michael because he did a fantastic job in the last 20 games – he brought us to Champions League football, we played some good football, and he understands the club and the Premier League.